TSP Fund Options: A Real-World Guide to Thrift Savings Plan Investing

 | Annual Addition Limit: | $70,000 |

-G Fund (Government Securities)
+G Fund (Government Securities) — The Safe Harbor

-- Risk Level: Lowest
+- Risk Level: Lowest of all funds

-- Best For: Capital preservation, near retirement
+- Best For: Capital preservation, service members nearing retirement

 - Historical Return: ~2-4% annually